helderrscorreia/pdf-from-json-template/README.md

     "rotation": 0 // degrees,
     "utf8": false, // force UTF-8 encoding
-    "html_decoding": true, // convert HTML entities to chars "group-header": false // only render on each details group header }
+    "html_decoding": true, // convert HTML entities to chars "group-header": false, // only render on each details group header "auto-width": false // set the cell width to the content }
 }
 ```